 Approach Change with Empathy

 As you start to focus on remote workforce management, you have to consider what your employees are going through and how you can help them transition.
 They may need more flexibility than before, particularly when it comes to set work hours.
 They are dealing with a different work environment than they are used to, with many new challenges.
-Some may have kids at home, or they may be caring for sick family members.
+Some remote workers may have kids at home, or they may be caring for sick family members.

 Keep reading to learn Everything You Need to Know About Telecommuting.